Indiana coronavirus updates: FLOTUS tests negative for COVID-19

 CDC map shows 50 Indiana counties at 'high risk' of spreading COVID-19

-On Sunday morning, Aug.
-21, 2022, 50 Indiana counties were classified in the high-risk category for spreading COVID-19.
-That number was down from 60 counties one week ago.
+On Monday morning, Aug.
+22, 2022, 50 Indiana counties were classified in the high-risk category for spreading COVID-19.
+That number was down from 60 counties roughly one week ago.

 The counties listed on the CDC data map as having a "high" community risk of spreading COVID-19 include (listed alphabetically): Allen, Bartholomew, Blackford, Cass, Clark, Clinton, Crawford, Daviess, Dearborn, Decatur, Dekalb, Delaware, Dubois, Floyd, Fulton, Gibson, Grant, Greene, Hancock, Harrison, Henry, Howard, Jackson, Jasper, Jefferson, Johnson, Knox, Kosciusko, Marshall, Martin, Noble, Perry, Posey, Pulaski, Putnam, Randolph, Ripley, Rush, Scott, Shelby, Spencer, Steuben, St. Joseph, Sullivan, Vanderburgh, Vigo, Wabash, Warrick, Washington, and White.